foreverflyyy/Frontend/README.md

-# Type-JavaScript
+# Fronend

-In thi repositories, I'm getting the new experience throught practice with JavaScript, exactly TypeScript
+In this repositories, I'm getting the new experience throught practice with TypeScript, exactly his apply in node. react, redux